pyblosxom/pyblosxom/docs/source/flavours_and_templates.rst

 renderers (like the debug renderer) that operate differently.
 See the chapter on :ref:`renderers <renderers>` for more details.

-If you want your blog rendered using a different template system--say Cheetah or htmltmpl--implement a renderer that renders the output.
+If you want your blog rendered using a different template system---say Cheetah or htmltmpl---implement a renderer that renders the output.
 This new renderer can be implemented as a PyBlosxom plugin.
 See the chapter on writing plugins for more information.